 8. Seal Around Windows and Doors

 Before Winter arrives, now is the time to check the caulking around all exterior windows and doors.
 This item should be on your yearly home maintenance checklist.
-Taking care of this will also help prevent pest intrusion, so it’s doubly smart.
+No one wants bugs inside their home.
+Sealing these potential entry points saves money on your utility bills and helps keep the bugs out.
+If they’re already in, here’s some advice on how to remove cockroaches.

 9. Plug Any Gaps to Exterior

 While you’re walking around your home to seal the windows and doors, look for any other possible gaps.
-These may occur around items like your dryer’s exterior vent, the sump pump drain pipe, a radon mitigation system or an HVAC system line.
+These may occur around items like your dryer’s exterior vent, the sump pump drain pipe, a radon mitigation system, or an HVAC system line.
 Sealing up any gaps makes your home safer and more energy-efficient.
+Taking care of this will also help prevent pest intrusion, so it’s doubly smart.

 10. Repair Any Roof Problems

 I don’t mean to frighten you but gaps may also exist on your roof.
 These are even more important to repair.
 Every couple of years, you should have a licensed roofer out to your home to inspect the roof.
 If you haven’t done this in many years, do it now before any snow or ice comes to infiltrate your roof’s weak spots.